Code-Institute-Submissions/MemorySafe/README.md

 The business is 2 years old, so the reach is still restricted and mainly known in their industry – medicine and technology.

 ### The need:
-When people get sick, have Alzheimer, dementia or just simply because we are getting old, and memory is not as good, we lose important memories; e.g. how we felt on our first day in school, our first kiss, when our baby was born or in worse cases, we can’t recognize family members.
+When people get sick, have Alzheimer, dementia or just simply because we are getting old, and memory is not as good, we lose important memories; e.g. how we felt on our first day in school, our first kiss, how it felt when our baby was born or in worse cases, we can’t recognize family members.

 ### The goals of this website are:
 •	Promote their service;